workalendar/workalendar/CONTRIBUTING.rst

 * January 1st, New year's Day,
 * May 1st, Labour day,
-* Easter Monday, which is variable (from march to may),
+* Easter Monday, which is variable (from March to May),
 * The first monday in June, to celebrate the birth of the Founder of the Kingdom, Zhraa (nobody knows the exact day he was born, so this day was chosen as a convention),
 * The birthday of the King, August 2nd.
 * Christmas Day, Dec 25th.